ellikale/git-project-ELLIKALESAGE/README.md

-If you run the the main method, you will find that a git folder has been created along with an objects sub folder.
-Inside the git folder will be 2 files:
+If you run the the main method, it will run my milestone21 method.
+This method first ensures that the git repo does not already exist.
+Next, it will create a git repository, and an objects subfolder, then create the 2 files in seperate helper methods.
+I had to figure out how to deal with the exists function and found some helpful information through research which is attached at the method "createObjectsDirectory."